masud-technope/BLIZZARD-Replication-Package-ESEC-FSE2018/README.md

 java -jar blizzard-runner.jar -task getReportedQEPerformance  -reportKey ST
 ```

-This commands shows query improvement, worsening and preserving statistics across all subject systems (as shown in **Table 9**).
+This commands shows query improvement, query worsening and query preserving statistics across all 6 subject systems (as shown in **Table 9**).

 Please cite our work as